 Your best strategy is to create a review sourcing campaign.
 A campaign is any formalized effort to ask your clients for reviews.
 There are many different types of campaigns, from sending an email to running an internal competition to setting up a booth at your customer events where users can submit reviews.
 Regardless of the outreach style we suggest utilizing a trackable link created from the Tech Provider Tool.

 Our new interface allows you to manage campaigns fast and easily — giving you greater control to work the way you want to work.

-- Go to the Campaigns page in the Technology Provider Tool.
+- Go to the Review Sourcing Links page in the Technology Provider Tool.

-- Click on the “Start a Campaign Button” at the top right to create a new link.
+- Click on the “Create Sourcing link” button at the top left to create a new link.

-- Fill out required fields and click “Create campaign” button.
+- Fill out required fields and click “Create” button.

 Include Note About Incentive Policy

 Tip: Give each campaign a unique title, you can also add a description from the Campaigns tab.
 This will help you to differentiate between your campaign efforts and determine where to focus your energy for future campaigns.